gitnacho/docs/docs/ui/image-resources.md

 ---

 # Working with Images from resource folders

 In this article, we will look at the specifics of adding Images in the App_Resources folder for both platforms.

-> **Note:** NativeScript supports images encoded as `PNG` or `JPG` files.
+> **Note**: NativeScript supports images encoded as `PNG` or `JPG` files.
+>

-> **Note:**  Loading an image from the resource folders requires using the `res://` prefix.
+> **Note**:  Loading an image from the resource folders requires using the `res://` prefix.
 This is the suggested approach, as it uses the native methods for loading the best image for the current device screen density.
 The file extension is not included when referencing resource images.

 ## Generating the icon and adding them in the resources folders

 To achieve this, we should generate the icons via [NativeScript Image Builder](http://nsimage.brosteins.com/) or some other tool, which can be used for image edit.
 After we created the images for the required device screen densities, we should add them in the required folders, described below.

 ### Adding Android resources

 Android resources should be added to the corresponding `drawable-XXX` folders inside the `App_Resources\Android\src\main\res` folder in your app:

 ![android resources](../img/resources/android-resources.png "android resources")